 A recliner is an excellent addition to many rooms, marrying comfort and style in one indispensable piece.
 However, when you're picking a recliner out the upholstery options may seem overwhelming.
 A great place to start narrowing down your selections is by deciding what type of upholstery will work best for your lifestyle.
 When choosing between fabric and leather upholstery it's helpful to consider the pros and cons of each.
 Let's walk through some of the characteristics of each type to see which might fit your home and lifestyle the best.

 While both leather and fabric recliners are made in a variety of styles, from traditional to rustic, each upholstery type has its own feel.
 Even in more casual looks, leather has a luxurious feel.
-If the rest of your home leans toward informal, you'll want to choose more distressed, simple leather looks to achieve harmony between the styles.
+If the rest of your home design leans toward informal, you'll want to choose a more distressed, simple leather to achieve harmony between the styles.

 High-quality fabric upholstery is available in sturdy and stain-resistant options.
-With the right fabric type, this look will last a long time, and it can be kept fresh with care and occasional professional cleanings.
+With the right fabric type, this look will last a long time, and it can be kept fresh with proper maintenance, care and occasional professional cleanings.

 Shop Our Best Selling Leather and Fabric Recliners